Teaching English and other Subjects in the Andes in Peru

 Accommodation and Food

-For this opportunity, volunteer accommodation is in either a local family homestay, hostel or in the NGO Taxi Headquarters together with other volunteers.
-At our HQ we aim to provide you with a pleasant atmosphere, and common area so that you can meet other volunteers, socialize with them and plan your weekend activities.
-Food is included (Breakfast/Lunch/Dinner).
+For this opportunity, the standard volunteer accommodation is in a hostel (incl. breakfast).
+Alternatively, you can stay either in a local family homestay (2 meals per day) or in the NGO Taxi Headquarters together with other volunteers where you can make your own breakfast and have dinner together with your fellow volunteers.
 Your lunch will be provided in a local restaurant.
-For volunteers staying at the NGO Taxi HQ only: At our HQ you can make your own breakfast and have dinner together with your fellow volunteers.
+Accommodation at the HQ includes full board (breakfast/lunch/dinner).
+We aim to provide you with a pleasant atmosphere, and common area so that you can meet other volunteers, socialize with them and plan your weekend activities.

 Volunteers with teaching training or experience will be prioritized for this opportunity, as well as those with previous experience working with children.
 However, a teaching background is not required.
 In this case, a mature and sensible attitude, a willingness to learn, collaborate and share, and a dedication to being a role model and supporting students in their learning are essential.
 This opportunity is new, and even though the schools are public roles are not yet structured, or clearly defined.